List of Altair: A Record of Battles characters: Argyros

 Located on the border of East Rumeliana that faces West Rumeliana, Argyros is a commercial city-state and the eastern trading hub of the continent.
 The city is ruled by a council of the "Three Great Merchants", who are charged with directing the trade routes.
 They are also the ones that can grant merchants permission to trade in Argyros, thus becoming a "Gosti" and give them a "Zuakk" amulet as proof of their approval.
-To keep Argyros a safe and free place to trade without outside customs interfering, there is a merchant code that doesn't allow merchants to get involved with any political parties and the council can exile anyone from the city if they break any rules.
+To keep Argyros a safe and free place to trade without outside customs interfering, there is a merchant code that doesn't allow merchants to get involved with any political parties and the council can exile anyone from the city found in violation of the laws.